Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzLoadBalancer.md

 MyResourceGroup.
 The ninth and last command gets the new load balancer to ensure it was successfully created.
 Note that this example only shows how to create a load balancer.
-You must also configure it using the Add-AzureRmNetworkInterfaceIpConfig cmdlet to assign the NICs to different virtual machines.
+You must also configure it using the Add-AzNetworkInterfaceIpConfig cmdlet to assign the NICs to different virtual machines.

 ## PARAMETERS